 Why should I use mulch?

-Mulch is like tucking your plants in to bed.
+Mulch is like tucking your plants into bed.
 Mulch retains moisture so you have to water less, it covers exposed soil reducing soil erosion as well.
-Great at reducing weeds.
+Plus, it’s great at reducing weeds.
 As mulch breaks down it can add organic material back into the soil.
 We love the way it accentuates plants too.

 Can I plant now?

-The only time you cannot plant is when the ground is frozen.
-Otherwise, grab a shovel and head outside!
+For most hearty outdoor plants, the only time you cannot plant is when the ground is frozen.
+There are of course some exceptions to this including tropical plants, houseplants, and tender annuals which can’t tolerate colder temperatures.
+Otherwise, you’re safe to grab a shovel and head outside!

 How do I take care of my citrus?